mickewasowski/obsidian-vault/nodes/neovim.md

-Then we create a new `plugins` folder in the `lua` folder There we cut and paste the catppuccin plugin configuration:
+Then we create a new `plugins` folder in the `lua` folder There we cut and paste the catppuccin plugin configuration: and we also remove the require and coloscheme for catppuccin from the init.lua file
 ``` vim
 	return {
     "catppuccin/nvim",